RobertAhlin/emx-seeder/README.md

 # Modeling

 It was hard to understand what models to use for this project.
 I ended up using Pandas and Matplotlib.
-I tried using models as XGBoost, Linear Interpolation, K-Nearest Neighbors (KNN) and Multiple Imputation by Chained Equations (MICE).
+I tried using Scikit-learn library, XGBoost, Linear Interpolation, K-Nearest Neighbors (KNN) and Multiple Imputation by Chained Equations (MICE).

 # Evaluaton
 With Pandas and Matplotlib I felt that I had control over what was happening.
 Using other models just seem to mess up the data and the outcome was not as I expected.
+I tried various plots but nothing really made sense to the Business Requirement.
+But still fun to try and test to learn.

 # Work progress